ENSL-Modding/CompMod/docs/full_changelog.md

     * Shield matches babbler shield values (except skulk - remains at 15 hp)
 * Babblers
     * Are flammable (die in one welder tick)
+* Skulk
+    * Can longer jump at various heights from the floor

 #### Marine
 * HMG